shemetz/foundry-macros/README.md

 For all selected tokens, names will be hidden (except owner hover) and bars will be hidden.

 ### <img src=https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/thumbs/240/openmoji/252/framed-picture_1f5bc.png height="24"> [Show Artwork](show-artwork.js)
-Show artwork of selected token to yourself (GM can show to all players).
+Show artwork of selected/targeted token to yourself (GM can show to all players).

 ### <img src=https://reprog.files.wordpress.com/2011/01/1d8.png height="24"> [Spend Hit Die](spend-hit-die.js) (5e)
 This will spend your highest remaining hit die, rolling it and showing the result in the chat (not adding Constitution).